HOW TO BECOME A CYBERSECURITY ANALYST (2023 Guide)

-- What is it called when a user is attacked by directing them to what they think is a legitimate site, but which is actually a scam site?
+- What is the term for the situation when a user is attacked by directing them to what they think is a legitimate site, but it is actually a scam site?

-- What’s the difference between auditing and logging?
+- What’s the difference between logging and auditing?

-- Why might you do a vulnerability assessment instead of a penetration test?
+- Explain why you would do a vulnerability assessment instead of a penetration test.

 - What kind of cookie would a spyware attack typically use?

-- What is the difference between a worm and a virus?
+- What is the difference between a virus and a worm?

 - How do you prevent outdated software from being exploited?

-- Which of the following attacks involves the use of previously captured network traffic?
+- Which attacks involve the use of previously captured network traffic?

-- What is it called when somebody is forced to reveal cryptographic secrets through physical threats?
+- What is the term for a situation when somebody is forced to reveal cryptographic secrets through physical threats?

-- What tool would you use to quickly search through logs with regular expression?
+- What cybersecurity tool would you use to quickly search through logs with regular expression?

 Even with all the necessary skills and qualifications, the best Cyber Security Analyst still needs to have the right personality to fit in with a company or team.